JenipherOduor/Data_project/README.md

-# H1N1 FLU VACCINE INTAKE PREDICTION USING MACHINE LEARNING
+# H1N1 Flu Vaccine Intake Prediction Using Machine Learning

-## PROJECT OVERVIEW
+## Project Overview
 The goal of this project is to predict whether individuals got the H1N1 flu vaccine during the 2009 outbreak.
 The data was collected through a phone survey and included information on respondent’s demographics, social and economic background, health behaviours and opinion on the flu and vaccination.

-## ABOUT THE DATA
+## About the data
 **Files Used**
   - `training_set_features.csv`: Demographic, health, and opinion data.
   - `training_set_labels.csv`: Target labels (H1N1 and seasonal flu vaccine).